Fast Covariance Estimation for Sparse Functional Data

-Finally, Table~\ref{table:time} and Figure~\ref{fig:sim-time} summarize the run times.
-When $m=5$, FACE takes about three to six times the computation times of TPRS and {\it fpca.sc}; but it is much faster than MLE and {\it loc}, the speed-up is about $20$ and $70$ fold, respectively.
-When $m=10$, the run times of FACE and {\it fpca.sc} are quite close to each other, and FACE is only slower than TPRS; run times of MLE and {\it loc} are over $13$ and $160$ fold of FACE, respectively.
+We now compare run times of the various methods; see Figure~\ref{fig:sim-time} for an illustration.
+When $m=5$, FACEs takes about four to seven times the computation times of TPRS and {\it fpca.sc}; but it is much faster than MLE and {\it loc}, the speed-up is about $15$ and $35$ folds, respectively.
+When $m=10$, although FACEs is still slower than TPRS and {\it fpca.sc}, the computation times are similar ; computation times of MLE and {\it loc} are over $9$ and $10$ folds of FACEs, respectively.
 Because TPRS and {\it fpca.sc} are naive covariance smoothers, their fast speed is offset by their tendency to have inferior performance in terms of estimation of covariance functions, eigenfunctions, and eigenvalues.

+Finally, by comparing results of FACEs with its 1-stage counterpart (see the online supplement), we see that taking into account of the correlations in the raw covariances boosts the estimation accuracies of FACEs a lot.
+The 1-stage FACEs is of course faster.
+It is interesting to note that the 1-stage FACEs is actually also very competitive against other methods.

-To summarize, FACE is a relatively fast method coupled with competing performance against the methods examined above.
+To summarize, FACEs is a relatively fast method coupled with competing performance against the methods examined above.